-- Assesses your child or young person who may need care at home
+- Assesses a child or young person who may need care at home

-- Works with your child’s or young person’s GP, district nurse and other services to ensure that the right level of care is provided at the right time and in the right way
+- Works with the child’s GP, district nurse and other services to ensure that the right care is provided at the right time

 - Provides a listening ear and support

-- Provides care at the end of your child’s life, usually in the last few weeks, working with other professionals
+- Provides care at the end of a child’s life, usually in the last few weeks, working with other professionals

 - Provides information and expertise to families and professionals